Head (watercraft)

-The head (pl. heads) is a ship's toilet.
-The name derives from sailing ships in which the toilet area for the regular sailors was placed at the head or bow of the ship.
+In sailing vessels, the head is the ship's toilet.
+The name derives from sailing ships in which the toilet area for the regular sailors was placed at the head or bow of the vessel.

 Design

 In sailing ships, the toilet was placed in the bow somewhat above the water line with vents or slots cut near the floor level allowing normal wave action to wash out the facility.
 Only the captain had a private toilet near his quarters, at the stern of the ship in the quarter gallery.